mustee/GroceryCo/README.md

     * Promotions: Applying promotions to sales

 # Business Logic & Design choice
 - Repository pattern is used to access data.
-Conccrete repositoroy classes can be reimplemented to change data store from file system to database.
+Concreate repository classes can be reimplemented to change data store from file system to database.
 - Service layer acts as a bridge between data and presentation layer.
 Business logic is implemented here.
 - Pricing strategy is used to determine whether to chose the lowest or highest prices when there are multiple active promotions.